Plus Plus Pty Ltd

 This course is aimed at people who are familiar with computers, but who don't have any formal programming experience.

-This course is a useful course to take before the introductory level of a specific programming language courses, such as Introduction to Perl or Introduction to Java.
+This course is a useful course to take before the introductory level of a specific programming language courses, such as Introduction to Python or Introduction to Java.

 It is a useful course for those that don't have any programming experience, but need the necessary foundations and concepts to start.